beaglebreath/z2-LOMP/README.md

 everything is working now, except for the connection between php and mysql.  at the bottom of this description, i'll show what i'm befuddled with at this time.

-i have completed these steps on a kali-linux pc (except i used apache instead of lighttpd). everthing is working wonderfully from the pc.
+i have duplicated these steps on a kali-linux pc (except i used apache instead of lighttpd). everthing is working wonderfully from the pc.

 the purpose of this project is to setup a software stack which will be integrated with